Zool: Majū Tsukai Densetsu

 Zool: Majū Tsukai Densetsu (ズール 魔獣使い伝説, Zool: Legend of the Beast Tamer) is a role-playing video game for the Nintendo 64.
 It was released in 1999 in Japan only.

 The gameplay is similar to Pokémon in that it shares the same concept of catching monsters.
-Your character finds a monster and raises it to battle evil.
+The player's character finds a monster and raises it to battle evil.
 The towns are presented in a top down view.
-The houses, inns, bars, dungeons and shops are fixed points you can put a cursor over.
+The houses, inns, bars, dungeons and shops are fixed points the players can put a cursor over.
 The battle system features a bar of musical notes that the player uses to command the monsters.
-You can carry up to four monsters at a time.
+The players can carry up to four monsters at a time.

 Story

 The lush green land had nurtured many lives.
 Humans and demons are just some of them.
 The demon beasts do not attack people unless their territory is invaded.
 Humans who know this have lived quietly in the walled city and coexisted with the demon beasts.
-That is the relationship between humans and demons.
-However, it is said that there are some who love the demon beasts and adventure together as friends.
+That is the relationship between humans and demons, but it is said that there are some who love the demon beasts and adventure together as friends.
 People call them demon masters and watch over them with curiosity and a little respect.
 A little demon master boy is born and begins his adventure.

-Characters

-Leo (レオ)

-Leo is the main character.
-He lives in a "children's house" in the Renoul commune.
-He is 10 years old.
-He has a bright and positive personality.
-His encounter with Bernie, the demon beast, is an opportunity to go on an adventure as a demon master.

-Bernie (バーニィ)

-A demon beast that Leo met in the woods.
-It seems to be a very rare race, and it has a strong bond with Leo.

-Schutz (シュッツ)

-A young man caring for orphans in the "children's house".
-He is a solid person with a strong sense of responsibility for companionship, and also has a good understanding of Leo.
-He is a substitute for the children's brothers and fathers.

-Carolyn (キャロリン)

-A woman taking care of orphans in the "children's house" with Schutz.
-She's gentle and a substitute for the children's sisters and mothers.

-Joyce (ジョイス)

-A boy the same age as Leo who lives in the "children's house".
-Believing that Leo was cherished and favoured by Schutz and Carolyn, he was stubbornly cold to Leo, but later warmed to him.

-Pook & Char (プック&チャル)

-Younger children who look up to Leo and live in the "children's house".
-They love Bernie.

-Roche (ロシュ)

-A rich man who lives in Renoul and has a collection of rare monsters.
-Knowing of Bernie's existence, he tries to add it to his collection.

-Matt & Mitt (マット&ミット)

-Roche's subordinates.
-They try to capture Bernie but they are not hostile to Leo.
-Both of them are actually nice people.